PierreTurnbull/testgd/README.md

 	/app
 		/common
 		/core
-		/domains
+		/features
 		/ui
 ```

 - `/common` contains contains common data and control structures, such as components and archetypes.
 - `/core` contains the core logic of the game engine
-- `/domains` contains concepts of the game, such as the player or the fps counter.
+- `/features` contains features of the game, such as the player, archetypes, views, or the fps counter.
 - `/ui` contains user interfaces, such as the game menu or the editor menu.

 ## TODO